War bride: Japan

 These women came from a diverse array of backgrounds ranging from poverty to upper-class, but all were devastated by the destruction and bombings wrought by the war.
 They often struggled to provide for themselves and their families due to post-war food, fuel, and employment shortages.
 Many met servicemen through jobs working on military bases as waiters, clerks, and secretaries.
 They often chose to move to the United States in hopes of forging a new life.

 Japanese women who had immigrated post-WWII as war brides were used to help construct the Asian model minority stereotype.
 For example, the American Red Cross Brides' School in Japan advised them on how to correctly assimilate into mainstream American society.
-Their classes offered textbooks in home economics, U.S. history, housekeeping, child raising, and ultimately shaped the modern Japanese woman's beliefs so that these actions were in accordance with mainstream American views on gender roles.
+Their classes offered textbooks in home economics, US history, housekeeping, child raising, and ultimately shaped the modern Japanese woman's beliefs so that these actions were in accordance with mainstream American views on gender roles.
 Some of these classes even taught women how to bake or to properly wear heels.
 The ideal wife was taught to be a good mother, homemaker and companion to her husband.
 Thus, by conforming to an idealized concept of how a good housewife behaved, these Japanese women often became model minorities promoted as what others should strive to personify, held up as examples of what an assimilated immigrant should look like.
 Further, with the passage of the Immigration Act of 1965, immigration could no longer be lawfully restricted by race, ethnicity, nationality or creed.

 In spite of these language and behavioral classes, many Japanese women struggled to find a community, especially after the internment of hundreds of thousands of Japanese Americans left them feeling displaced and unsure of their racial status in the context of segregation and post war xenophobia.